Administrative Certificate and Certification Program Information

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor and Statistics (BLS, www.bls.gov), the overall employment of administrative assistants and secretaries is projected to grow by 12% from 2010-2020.
-More specifically, executive secretaries and administrative assistants will see growth of about 13% within their field, and the employment of secretaries (excluding medical and legal secretaries) will grow more slowly during the decade, by about 6%.
-The BLS reported the median salary earned by secretaries and administrative assistants in May 2012 as $32,410; those providing higher-level support for executive staff and teams earned a median salary of $47,500 in the same time frame.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the overall employment of administrative assistants and secretaries is projected to grow by 3% from 2014-2024.
+This job outlook is slower than average compared to other professions.
+The BLS also reported the median annual salary earned by secretaries and administrative assistants in May 2015 as $33,910; those providing higher-level support for executive staff and teams earned a median salary of $53,370 in the same time frame.

-Earning a certificate may lead to further studies for an associate's or bachelor's degree in business administration.
+Certificate holders may continue their studies by enrolling in an associate's or bachelor's degree program in business administration.
 Earning advanced degrees may translate into promotion opportunities at one's current position or further opportunities at other businesses.
 Joining a professional organization, such as the International Association of Administrative Professionals (www.iaap-hq.org), would also be helpful for career advancement.
 A non-profit organization, the IAAP has over 22,000 members worldwide and offers a number of educational and certification options for qualified administrative professionals.